CONTACT US

 Woman comparing a price to recommended retail price

-Recommended Retail Price and How to Use it Effectively
+Recommended Retail Price (RRP) and How to Use it Effectively

 What Does RRP Stand for?

-RRP is the short term used when referring to ‘recommended retail price’.
-But the industry also uses various other terminologies.
-We listed them so you’ll be clear on the matter the next time you’re reading reports or articles:
+RRP is the short term used when referring to ‘Recommended Retail Price’.
+But the industry also uses various other terminologies, listed here:

 • List price